-Landowners/occupiers are required to control privet on their property if a valid health-related complaint (verified by a medical certificate) is received from a neighbour, and the neighbour has a positive allergy test for privet from an approved medical laboratory.
+Landowners/occupiers are required to control privet on their property if a valid health-related complaint from a neighbour, and the neighbour has a positive allergy test for privet from an approved medical laboratory.
 The privet causing the problem must be within 50 metres of the property boundary or in a public amenity area like a park, reserve, playground or walking track.

 Privet is also banned from sale, propagation, distribution or commercial display.